vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/05_TILAK_AND_SOCIAL_REFORM.md

 Reform was blended with lukewarm political spirit.
 Mr. Tilak gave a rub to both and became, in spite of an unpleasant episode the leader of the Orthodox Party in social as well as political matters.
-He lived, how- ever to claim amongst his followers, persons of all castes and creeds, the Orthodox and the Reformers.
+He lived, how###ever to claim amongst his followers, persons of all castes and creeds, the Orthodox and the Reformers.
 The silent force of modern conditions has wrought a mighty revolution in the Social ideas of the people in spite of the fact that there has been no propaganda worth the name.
-All have moved with it ; Tilak and Chanda- varkar, the bigots of the Orthodox Party and the fire-
+All have moved with it ; Tilak and Chanda###varkar, the bigots of the Orthodox Party and the fire-